pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_storage-and-playback.md

 # Message Persistence API for Unreal SDK

-Message Persistence stores and retrieves published messages.
-Each message is timestamped (10 ns precision) and can be AES-256 encrypted.
-Configure retention in the Admin Portal (1 day to Unlimited).
-You can retrieve messages, message reactions, and files.
+Message Persistence provides real-time access to stored messages (timestamped to ~10 ns).
+Messages can be AES-256 encrypted.
+Configure retention per key (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
+You can retrieve:
+- Messages
+- Message reactions
+- Files (via File Sharing API)

 Use via Blueprints (Pubnub Subsystem) or C++.

-C++ setup:
-- Add dependency to PubnubLibrary in Source/YourProject/YourProject.Build.cs
+To use in C++, add a dependency to PubnubLibrary in Source/YourProject/YourProject.Build.cs:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-- Access the subsystem:
+Initialize and access the subsystem:

 ```
 #include "Kismet/GameplayStatics.h"
 #include "PubnubSubsystem.h"